ABCF1

 ATP-binding cassette sub-family F member 1 is a protein that in humans is encoded by the ABCF1 gene.

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the GCN20 subfamily.
-Unlike other members of the superfamily, this protein lacks the transmembrane domains which are characteristic of most ABC transporters.
-This protein may be regulated by tumor necrosis factor-alpha and play a role in enhancement of protein synthesis and the inflammation process.
+Unlike other members of the superfamily, this protein lacks the transmembrane domains, characteristic of most ABC transporters.
+This protein may be regulated by tumor necrosis factor-alpha and play a role in enhancing protein synthesis and inflammation.